iter8-tools/iter8/README.md

 You can now run `iter8` (from your gopath bin/ directory)

 ## 2. Download experiment
-Download the `load-test` experiment folder from Iter8 hub as follows.
+Download the `load-test` experiment chart from Iter8 hub as follows.

 ```shell
 iter8 hub -e load-test